ascoderu/Lokole-Case/README.md

 # lokole-case
-This is a 3D Printed case, I designed and developed for Ascoderu's Lokole Project.
+This is a custom designed 3D printable enclosure of the Lokole device.